dsprh/pdsnd_github/README.md

 May 8, 2023

 ## Description
-An interactive experience using Python to explore bikeshare data from three US cities — Chicago, New York, and Washington.
+An interactive experience to explore bikeshare data from three US cities — Chicago, New York, and Washington.
 Users can query the datasets to gain insight into:
 * Popular times of travel
 * Popular stations and trips
 * Trip duration
 * User info

+### More information
+This project is written in Python, using numpy, pandas, and time libraries.

 ## Files used
 bikeshare.py